mercanca/spart/README.md

 ## The Cluster and Partition Statements

-When STATEMENT feature is on the spart looks for the statements files.
+When STATEMENT feature is on, the spart looks for the statements files.
 To open the STATEMENT feature, the **SPART_SHOW_STATEMENT** macro must be defined that can be achieved when you uncomment line 21.
 If the spart finds any statement file, it shows the content of the files.
  If the spart can not find a particular staement file, simply ignore it without the notification.